wai-AI/Perspectiva/README.md

 ## 👣 Usage

-### Schedule Messages
+### Message Scheduling

-Use the /start command to set up a new message.
-Specify the date, time, and content (text, photo, video, GIF) of the message.
+Use the ```/start``` command to set up a new message.
+Specify the date, time, and content of the message (text, photo, video, or GIF).
 Confirm the details, and the bot will take care of the rest.
-If you want to discard your actions, you can use /cancel command.
+If you want to cancel your actions, use the ```/cancel``` command.

+You can schedule messages with or without media files.
+To schedule a message, after using the ```/start``` command, press the **"✍️Create Post"** button, then send the text of the message you want to send (but it should not contain special characters /$%^\[]+=`~<>|).

+After this, if you want to attach a media file to the message, simply send it to the bot and it will be attached to the post.
+If you don't need a media file, press the **"Skip"** button.

+After this step, you will need to enter the date in the format **"day month hour minute"** (e.g., 10 08 10 00 - which is August 10 at 10:00).
+The message publication time must be at least 1 minute later than the current time.

+Finally, the bot will show you the message as it will be published in your chosen channel.
+If everything is satisfactory, press the **"✅All Correct"** button, and the publication will be successfully scheduled for your desired time.
+If something is not right, press **"❌Fill Out Again,"** and the entire process will start over.

+At least, you can use ```/help``` command for reading documentation.

+### Checking Scheduled Messages

+If you want to check scheduled messages, press the **"📜Scheduled Messages"** button to view the list of messages you have scheduled and to be able to manipulate them.
+If something was scheduled incorrectly or by mistake, you will always be able to delete them before the publication time.

-### Admin Panel
+### Administrative Panel

-The admin can manage all bot`s settings using the /admin command.
-Features include editing, rescheduling, or canceling existing messages.
-Admin can also manage user permissions, adding or removing users from the ALLOWED_USERS list.
+The administrator can manage all bot settings using the ```/admin command.``` Capabilities include adding new users to manage the bot, removing unnecessary users, changing the channel for message publication, configuring all available media storage paths (photos/videos/GIFs), and restarting the server for remote updates.

 ## 👥 Contributing
-Feel free to submit issues or pull requests. **Contributions are welcome!**
+A special thanks goes to the people who helped test this bot and find seemingly insignificant but critical bugs.
+And if you happen to find an error or have an idea on how to improve this bot, **don't hesitate to reach out!**

 ## 📋 License
 This project is licensed under the MIT License - see the **[LICENSE](https://github.com/wai-AI/Perspectiva/blob/main/LICENSE)** file for details.